Zvi Giladi, chairman

 My name is Zvi Giladi, and I serve as the chairman of Kehilat Har-El, the first Reform congregation in Jerusalem and Israel.
-Har-El was founded in 1958 by the journalist and philosopher Schalom Ben-Chorin z"l, together with his wife Avital Ben-Chorin, their son Tovia (who himself is a rabbi), Werner Loval, and Y.L.
-Ben-Or z"l, past director of the ministry of education, and others who felt the need to found a praying congregation that was egalitarian, liberal, and valued the renewal of tradition.
+Har-El was founded in 1958 by the journalist and philosopher Schalom Ben-Chorin z”l, together with his wife Avital Ben-Chorin z”l, their son Tovia z”l (who himself was a rabbi), Werner Loval z”l, Y.L.
+Ben-Or z”l, past director of the ministry of education, and others who felt the need to found a praying congregation that was egalitarian, liberal, and valued the renewal of tradition.
 At our congregation and at more than fifty like-minded congregations throughout Israel, there are already active third-generation Reform Jews.
 Our synagogue is open to people from all ethnicities and serves as an example for mutual respect, community involvement, study, and prayer.
 Our desire for tikkun olam, repairing the world, motivates our activities and our behavior.

 My family and I joined Har-El more than forty years ago when we understood that only that this style of prayer enabled us to remain together in the synagogue, without a mechitzah (partition), and to experience together the holiness of our festivals and holidays.
 Our congregation’s spiritual leaders are Rabbi Ada Zavidov and Cantor Evan Cohen.